soumantrivedi/ideaforge-ai/README.md

 1. Fork & clone the repository
 2. Create a feature branch
-3. Run `make build && make up` locally
+3. Run `make build-apps && make kind-deploy-full` locally
 4. Submit a PR with updated docs/tests where applicable

 ---